steveloughran/formality/styleguide/styleguide.md

 ### Code Style: Python

 1. The indentation should be two spaces.
-1. Code for Windows as well as Unix
+1. Code for Windows as well as Unix.

 ### Code Style: Bash